Van Gogh's masterpieces light up Wellington's waterfront

 Events and Experiences general manager Warrick Dent said he expected the display would attract tens of thousands of visitors keen to see the works in a completely new and modern way.

-"It is a truly unique event experience which is sure to enthral adults and children irrespective of their respective knowledge of Van Gogh's work", he said.
+"It is a truly unique event experience which is sure to enthral adults and children irrespective of their respective knowledge of Van Gogh's work," he said.

 The exhibition is designed to function in Covid-19 alert levels 1 and 2.